Gavdos: Climate

 Gavdos is the southernmost island in Greece and all of Europe.
-The island has a borderline hot semi-arid climate (Köppen climate classification: BSh).
+The island has a hot semi-arid climate (Köppen climate classification: BSh).
 Summers are constantly hot, with daily temperatures reaching around 33 C in July and August.
 Extremes are occasional, sometimes reaching up to 40 C, and it has extremely mild winters by European standards.
 January, the coldest month, has an average temperature around 14 C. The Mediterranean Sea is an important thermal regulator that surrounds its island in all its directions, while maintaining the high temperature of the sea, especially in summer passing from 26 C. The mild climate is aided by hot winds blowing from the Sahara Desert.
 As a result of the Subtropical High of the Azores precipitation is concentrated in winter, making summers dry with no precipitation days during July and August.
 It is one of the sunniest places in Europe, with the highest amounts of radiation: between 1800 and 1900 kWh/m^{2} (ideal for solar panels), values closer to North Africa and the Middle East.
 It falls in plant hardiness zone 11a.